7 day camp on the edge of Poole Harbour

 Adventurous and local dinghy sailing, weather permitting

-The camp runs at the end of the Hampshire Summer half term, 23rd May to 27th May, primarily because that’s the period for the Spring Tides and allows us to launch from the camping field.
+The camp runs the week before the Hampshire Summer half term, 24th May to 31st May, primarily because that’s the period for the Spring Tides and allows us to launch from the camping field.

 Dinghy Cruising and Independent Sailing